 “Actually, I’m still hung up on you, man.
 You were great to me this year.”

 “Just keepin’ it in the family, if you know what I mean.”

 “Yeah, vice is nice but incest is best.”
-We both laughed.
+We both laugh.

 “I know I kinda played you off, Tim, about your feelings and us.
-I guess all the drugs I do made my feelings dead at the time.
+I guess all the drugs I do makes me feel dead at the time.
 I do miss you.”

 “Yeah, you’re a great kid, dude.
 Just don’t try to grow up too fast, like me.
 All those things you saw in the City may be too much.
 I hope you don’t think I fucked you up.”